 As a result of growing international pressure, Laganas Bay was finally designated as a national park.
 The 1999 presidential decree zones the area according to its importance and has been very effective in conserving the remaining sea turtle nesting habitat.
 It has also provided the entire island of Zakynthos with a valuable brand asset: the sea turtle is a famed attraction for visitors from all around the globe.

 It is really encouraging to hear that responsible and innovative tourism business women, like Maria Lougaris, consider nature conservation as an asset for the sustainable development of tourism.
 They are true ambassadors for positive change.

 Forest fires are an unfortunate but common sight in Greece and other Mediterranean countries.
-To what extent can a focus on strong sustainability strategies make destinations or communities more resilient, when crisis hits?
+To what extent can a focus on strong sustainability strategies make destinations or communities more resilient, when a crisis hits?

 Wildfires are not just an unfortunate sight.
-In 2007 and last years, Greece mourned the tragic loss of 186 people in mega-wildfires of unprecedented intensity and speed.
+In 2007 and last year, Greece mourned the tragic loss of 186 people in mega-wildfires of unprecedented intensity and speed.
 Fires will only get wilder as the climate crisis deepens.
 The protection of key natural ecosystems is now a matter of life and death.
-The coastline, flood basins and forested lands top the list of natural shields against the impacts of climate change and by far excel when compared to costly artificial infrastructures that try to replace destroyed protective ecosystems.
+The coastline, flood basins, and forested lands top the list of natural shields against the impacts of climate change and by far excel when compared to costly artificial infrastructures that try to replace destroyed protective ecosystems.

-Tourism infrastructures and investment plans need to respect coasts, waterways and forested lands and avoid at all costs encroaching on these valuable ecosystems.
+Tourism infrastructures and investment plans need to respect coasts, waterways, and forested lands and avoid at all costs encroaching on these valuable ecosystems.
 This is not merely a matter of preserving nature, but also of taking nature-based precautions against the potentially deadly impacts of catastrophic events triggered by climate change.

 Most destinations feel the consequences of climate change in one way or another.
 How is Greece affected, and how do destinations in the country adapt?